Hans Christian Andersen (film): Soundtrack

-A studio cast recording of the film's songs was released by Decca, with Danny Kaye and Jane Wyman, as well as a backup chorus singing the songs.
-The album also included two Sylvia Fine originals made specifically for the album, "Uncle Pockets" and "There's a Hole at the Bottom of the Sea", and Danny Kaye's narration of two Tubby the Tuba stories by Paul Tripp.
-The songs were originally released as a series of four 78 rpm singles, with two songs per disk, a 45 rpm album, and a 10" LP.
+A studio cast recording of was released by Decca Records and includes two Sylvia Fine originals written specifically for the album, "Uncle Pockets" and "There's a Hole at the Bottom of the Sea", as well as Danny Kaye's narration of two "Tubby the Tuba" stories by Paul Tripp.
+The songs were originally released as a series of four 78-rpm singles, with two songs per disc, a 45-rpm album and a 10" LP.

-The music for the Little Mermaid ballet incorporates passages from various pieces by Franz Liszt including Gnomenreigen and the Mephisto Waltzes.
+The music for The Little Mermaid ballet incorporates passages from various pieces by Franz Liszt, including "Gnomenreigen" and the Mephisto Waltzes.

 Release

-The film premiered in New York City on November 25, 1952, opening at the Paris Theatre and at the Criterion Theatre, and received a general release in both the United States and United Kingdom on December 19, 1952.
+The film premiered in New York on November 25, 1952 at the Paris Theatre and Criterion Theatre, and received a general release in both the United States and United Kingdom on December 19.
+The film opened in Copenhagen on September 6, 1953.

 Reception

+In a contemporary review for The New York Times, critic Bosley Crowther called the film "as pretty and graceful a picture as has come down the rocky pike this year" and wrote: "Mr. Hart has not created a character for Mr. Kaye to play, let alone a credible reflection of the famous Danish teller of tales.
+His Hans Christian Andersen is lumpish, humorless and wan.
+No wonder Mr. Kaye is unable to stoke up magnetism in the role.
+However, he does bravely manage to make merry with Mr. Loesser's songs and convey something of the jovial spirit of a musical fairy tale. ...
+Withal, the staging is handsome, in a story-book cut-out style, and even though the motif isn't Danish, exactly, it has a cheerful air."

-The film opened in Copenhagen on September 6, 1953.
-In its first 6 days of release at two theaters, it grossed $80,000; it ultimately grossed $6 million in North America, making it one of the top ten grossing films of 1952.
+In its first six days at two theaters in Copenhagen, the film grossed $80,000.
+It ultimately grossed $6 million in North America, making it one of the top-ten grossing films of the year.

-Early reviews

-The film received mixed critical response, though in its first week of release at the Palads Teatret it played to full capacity earning 74,000 Danish krone; however, in Andersen's home town of Odense, this film was poorly received.

-Critical reception

-The film holds an 83% "Fresh" rating at Rotten Tomatoes, with an average rating of 6/10, based on 6 reviews.